-If this option is not enabled in SAdministration > Reporting (the default), specify a priority: Low, Medium, or High.
+If this option is not enabled in Administration > Reporting (the default), specify a priority: Low, Medium, or High.

 To enable fine-grained priorities, click Administration > Reporting, then toggle the Enable Fine-Grained Priorities option to the “On” position.

-If this option is enabled, specify a value between 0 and 999:
+If this option is enabled, specify a value from 0 through 999:

-For activities created in previous versions of Target Standard/Premium , Low priority is converted to 0, Medium is converted to 5, and High is converted to 10.
+For activities created in previous versions of Target, Low priority is converted to 0, Medium priority is converted to 5, and High priority is converted to 10.
 You can adjust these values as necessary.

 Before you can disable this option after using fine-grained priories, all priorities must be set back to 0, 5, and 10.